stas/thesis/chapters/2_architecture.md

  * locations, used to store and display geographic locations
  * task lists, simple set of items to organize and track objectives

-The list can be extended with very little effort, although the initial functionalities can be considered some of the most popular things individuals exchange using email.
+The list can be extended with a very little effort, although the initial functionalities can be considered some of the most popular things individuals exchange using email.

 In order to provide end-users with a way to highlight important messages in the long conversations, the concept of a summary is handled by the model with the same name.
-A summary has many messages and attachments that ends up looking like a report.
+A summary has many messages and attachments that end up looking like a report.
 Such a report can be shared with collaborators without breaking any privacy rules since the only specific messages can be included in it.

 ### Collaboration aspects

 Collaboration functionality is represented by the user models which carry ordinary information about the individuals.
-An important aspect of this is that authentication information is not part of the user data.
+An important aspect of this, is that authentication information is not part of the user data.

-The approach I took here can be called the identity based authentication.
+The approach I took here can be called the _identity based authentication_.
 And the biggest difference to the traditional approach where the credentials are stored along with the personal data is that the authentication becomes pluggable.
 As an example, the individuals can use different kind of